Automattic/woocommerce-payments/docker/README.md

 Install dev tools plugin:
 https://github.com/automattic/woocommerce-payments-dev-tools

-If you will be using our local docker server environment as well, be sure to  Enable API request redirection in the dev mode settings
+If you will be using our local Docker server environment as well, be sure check "Enable API request redirection" in the dev mode settings

 ### Connect Jetpack by using Ngrok
 You don't need a paid plan for this.